GovTechSIOT/DECADA_PLAYBOOK/docs/Overview/Overview.md

 - **Device Management:** Supports Agencies in managing the commissioning an decommissioning aspect of their field devices and equipment
 - **Dash-boarding:** Supports Agencies to quickly deploy dashboard interface for their project needs in a shorter time
 - **Security Management:** Agencies users is able to use two-factor authentication (2FA) instead of one-time password for login
-- **Data Analytics:** The processed data set can be used with 3rd party tools such as Tableau.

 GovTech provides a **DECADA Management Portal** where Agencies can easily on-board their devices and/or application to achieve the stated services.
 <div align=center>